projectestac/jclic-repo/REPO_STRUCTURE.md

 https://clic.xtec.cat/projects/demo/all-words.txt<br/>
 WARNING: This file is encoded in UTF-8.
 You may see incorrect characters if you open it with a web browser, as it usually defaults to ISO-8859 encoding.

+The complete list of all projects with all their fields, including the contents of the `all-words.txt` file, is available in [this spreadsheet](https://docs.google.com/spreadsheets/d/1mf2PdYnTkh-J1toqM7a8QKEsJj98A7ydPHGo7IUAi3w/edit?usp=sharing).

 The main web page of the repository is available in three languages: Catalan (ca), Spanish (es) and English (en) at:<br/>
 https://projectes.xtec.cat/clic/ca/repo<br/>
 https://projectes.xtec.cat/clic/es/repo<br/>